-The American Society for Mass Spectrometry (http://www.asms.org) will celebrate its 57th National Meeting in Philadelphia, Pennsylvania, May 31 - June 4, 2009.
-The deadline for submitting abstracts is February 6, 2009.
+The American Society for Mass Spectrometry (http://www.asms.org) will celebrate its 63rd National Meeting in St. Louis, Missouri May 31 - June 4, 2015.
+The deadline for submitting abstracts will be Friday 6, 2015.

 Sites for Data Analysis

 There are several sites on the Internet to get useful programs and information for those doing protein mass spectrometry.

 - Protein identification from tryptic peptide fingerprint data from a MALDI-TOF

 http://www.matrixscience.com (the MASCOT program)

-A procedure for the in-gel digestion of proteins separated by 1D SDS-PAGE
+- A procedure for the in-gel digestion of proteins separated by 1D SDS-PAGE

 analysis or 2D-IEF/SDS-PAGE is well described at http://donatello.ucsf.edu/ingel.html

-For those who use this procedure or have carried out digestion with proteolytic
+- For those who use this procedure or have carried out digestion with proteolytic

 enzymes in solution, the resulting peptides can be identified using UCSF MS

-Once a potential match has been made, MS Digest can be used to predict
+- Once a potential match has been made, MS Digest can be used to predict

 all potential peptides including user-specified posttranslational modifications.
 UCSF MS Digest

 Other useful sites